chamaeleonidae/api/docs/concepts/normalization.md

 ## Limitations :id=limits

-- Data received longer than 768 bytes (characters) will be truncated and an alert will be set on the [Data management](https://app.trychameleon.com/data/properties/profile) page.
+- Data received which is bigger than 768 bytes (characters) will be truncated and an alert will be set on the [Data management](https://app.trychameleon.com/data/properties/profile) page.
-- Each Array member as well as each Hash value can reach this limit
+- Each Array member as well as each Hash value can reach this limit.
-- Nested object Hashes are acceptable as long as they are kept to 3 levels and aren't nested within array values
+- Nested object Hashes are acceptable as long as they are kept to 3 levels and aren't nested within array values.
-- Any data that cannot be parsed or stored as a native data type is stored as a string
+- Any data that cannot be parsed or stored as a native data type is stored as a string.